Attorney General - State Programs

 Recommended Courses: Civil Pretrial Practice or Florida Civil Practice.

 Selection Process: The selection process is handled by the faculty supervisor in conjunction with the Attorney General's Office.
 Selection is based on the student applicant's overall record, courses, grades, career goals, expected graduation date, and other externships taken.
+Selected students generally are in the top third of their class and, if a student has background incidents to disclose, a Bar clearance letter is necessary.
 The selected student must complete the Attorney General Internship Program Application.